lmtrarbach/Msc-Blockchain-Cryptography/feal_assigment_1/best_solution_vectorized/README.md

 ## Vectorized solution
 THis solution was focused in try the use of vectorization of numpy to find the keys in a best performance.
+Example of improvements, on the class instantiation we calculate every possible value that don't requires the K0.
+With that we reduce  calculations during the loop.
+Also it do the calculations for the complete arrays which uses numpy and improve performance.

 ## execute.py